awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 + **Protocols**: HTTP, HTTPS
 + **Ports**: 1\-65535

-If a target group is configured with the HTTPS protocol or uses HTTPS health checks, SSL/TLS connections to the targets use the security settings from the `ELBSecurityPolicy2016-08` policy\.
+If a target group is configured with the HTTPS protocol or uses HTTPS health checks, the TLS connections to the targets use the security settings from the `ELBSecurityPolicy2016-08` policy\.
+The load balancer establishes TLS connections with the targets using certificates that you install on the targets\.
+The load balancer does not validate these certificates\.
+Therefore, you can use self\-signed certificates or certificates that have expired\.
+Because the load balancer is in a virtual private cloud \(VPC\), traffic between the load balancer and the targets is authenticated at the packet level, so it is not at risk of man\-in\-the\-middle attacks or spoofing even if the certificates on the targets are not valid\.

-## Target Type<a name="target-type"></a>
+## Target type<a name="target-type"></a>

 When you create a target group, you specify its target type, which determines the type of target you specify when registering targets with this target group\.
 After you create a target group, you cannot change its target type\.